Boating safari at Fothergill camp in Lake Kariba with elephants in the background

 Boating activity on Lake Kariba from Change Safari Camp (image: Change Safari Camp)

-There is strictly NO SWIMMING in the lake – crocs and hippos love to call this water home.
+There is NO SWIMMING in the lake – crocs and hippos live here and you can never tell where they are.

-Pros: The dry season means lower water levels, which exposes more shoreline and creates better opportunities for spotting wildlife.
+Pros: The dry season means lower water levels, which exposes more shoreline and creates better wildlife spotting.
 The weather is warm but not too hot, perfect for outdoor activities and boat trips.

-Fishing: This is the best time to catch tiger fish, a popular activity for anglers.
+Fishing: This is the best time to try and catch a tiger fish.

-The wet season (November to March): Heavy rains can cause flooding in some areas, and the high humidity may deter visitors.
-Remember… rain = humidity = bugs.
+The wet season (summer – November to March): Heavy rains can cause flooding in some areas, and the high humidity may put you off.
+Remember, rain = humidity = bugs.
 Just be prepared.

 4. Mana Pools National Park